sugarso/AppleSampleCode/README.md

 Apple Sample Code
 =================

->For isolating changes and merging fixes made by apple back into your own projects.
+>For isolating changes and merging fixes made by apple back into our own projects.

-Apple released sample source code projects tracker, showing demos and implementation details for [Mac][2] & [iOS][1] apps.
+Apple released sample source code projects tracker.
+Showing demos and implementation details for [Mac][2] & [iOS][1] apps.

 AVFoundation
 ------------